SatDump/SatDump.Docs/sat_tracker.rst

 The tracking widget can be used to automate reception of satellites.

-There three supported configurations with the tracker:
+There are three supported configurations with the tracker:

 #. **Manual (stand-alone)**: manually select a satellite and view information about it.
 #. **Semi-automatic**: manually select a satellite and start the tracking, then automatically control an antenna rotator during that specific satellite pass.